Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 Affiliate marketing is more of brand building and email marketing these days, and it has outgrown over thin content sites that are built to rank for standalone keywords.

-eCommerce has been exploding over the past few years, and online sales is expected to hit about 1.6 trillion this year.
+eCommerce has been exploding over the past few years, and online sales are expected to hit about 1.6 trillion this year.

 More and more people are buying more and more varieties of stuff online, and this trend will only grow.